Claire-UT/SubjectToChange_Project/README.md

 Note: FROM CAMERA uses cv2.VideoCapture(0), which is usually a laptop's built-in webcam.
 If using a USB webcam, “cam” may need to be changed to cv2.VideoCapture(1).

+(The team used Python 3.9.7 to develop this project)

 # ABOUT EACH FILE & FUNCTIONALITY
 ## REAL TIME OPTICAL CHARACTER RECOGNITION
 Real time OCR will run and work automatically when running Demo_main.py